Ronald P. Loui

 2026? awk/js/?
 Ubuntu/Android/?/? vi ?

-Some sax players I've maybe owned on vinyl or cd that I like a lot, but I think Candy Dulfer is even better than: Paul Desmond, Molly Duncan, Yusef Lateef, Don Myrick, Tom Scott, Chris Vadala, Wayne Shorter, Mark Colby, Wilton Felder, Eric Dolphy, Clifford Jordan, Gerry Mulligan, Michael Brecker, Fela Kuti, Stan Getz, Sonny Rollins, Bob Mintzer, Vincent Fossitt, Jay Beckenstein, Cannonball Adderley, Steve Tavaglione, Frank Wess, John Coltrane, Maceo Parker, Charlie Parker, Kirk Whalum, David Sanborn, Coleman Hawkins, Clarence Clemons, Ronnie Laws, Grover Washington, Gato Barbieri, Benjamin Bossi, Rindy Ross, Cece Worrall, Branford Marsalis, Herb Geller, at least for overall content over many decades ...
+Some sax players I've maybe owned on vinyl or cd that I like a lot, but I think Candy Dulfer is even better than: Paul Desmond, Molly Duncan, Yusef Lateef, Don Myrick, Tom Scott, Chris Vadala, Wayne Shorter, Mark Colby, Wilton Felder, Eric Dolphy, Clifford Jordan, Gerry Mulligan, Michael Brecker, Fela Kuti, Stan Getz, Sonny Rollins, Bob Mintzer, Vincent Fossitt, Jay Beckenstein, Cannonball Adderley, Steve Tavaglione, Frank Wess, John Coltrane, Maceo Parker, Charlie Parker, Kirk Whalum, Boney James, David Sanborn, Coleman Hawkins, Clarence Clemons, Ronnie Laws, Grover Washington, Gato Barbieri, Benjamin Bossi, Rindy Ross, Cece Worrall, Branford Marsalis, Herb Geller, at least for overall content over many decades ...
 One gal beats them all!
 Female phrasing, not just males firing a barrage of notes.

 I pointed out that fellow WashU Doug North was a neural net fanboy after his Nobel, and that I had traded email with a few Econ Nobels, including Ken Arrow about which room his seminar was in.
 Herb Simon wanted to discuss ai & poetry?
 I even have an early letter signed by Hurwicz and another by Harsanyi.
 Physics Nobel Ramsey gave me a B- in quantum but that was mainly because his class was very early in the morning (so I missed cough a few lectures).
+2023 Chem Nobelist is in a photo below from college graduation (he lost even more hair than I did!).

 BTW, I've agreed with Dybvig since I heard his opinion on neural nets back in 1990 when we were both Asst Profs at WashU and both of us knew a little somethin somethin about appled stats.